nxtbgthng/SenTestingKitAsync/README.md

 #SenTestingKitAsync

-__SenTestingKitAsync__ is an extension to the build in unit testing framework in Xcode, that enables real asynchronous testing.
+__SenTestingKitAsync__ is an extension to the built-in unit testing framework in Xcode, that enables real asynchronous testing.
 While other patterns (or frameworks) for asynchronous testing are usualy waiting in a while loop on the main thread, this extension breaks up the synchronous call stack of the test suite.
 With this in hand, testing of delegate-based APIs or other asynchronus methods is easy.

 ## Getting started